 Length: 1 hour and 30 minutes

-If you’re a total newbie to snorkeling and want to get your feet wet (literally!) before heading into the open ocean, this tour will teach you everything you need to know in a small group setting.
+If you’re a total newbie to snorkeling and want to get your feet wet (literally!) before heading into the open ocean, this is one of the best Oahu snorkeling tours to teach you everything you need to know in a small group setting.

 You’ll get to test out your skills in a shallow reef, under the watchful eye of your instructors, so you can feel safe and comfortable, while still seeing some of Hawaii’s beautiful sea life.